sime2408/scrapalot-chat/README.md

 ```

 Argument `mute-stream` here indicates that LLM won't stream answer to the console but will rather generate it
 at once when generation is finished.
-List of available arguments are:
+The List of available arguments are:

-- `--ingest-dbname`: If you want to directly specify which database you want to ingest without going to q/a CLI steps.
+- `--ingest-dbname`: If you want to directly specify, which database you want to ingest without going to q/a CLI steps.
 - `--collection`: Saves the embedding in a collection name.
-This enables you to granulate your database into section.
+This enables you to granulate your database into a section.
-  Later, from the UI you can choose database and collection to isolate your question there.
+  Later from the UI, you can choose a database and collection to isolate your question there.
   By default, your main collection will be named after your database name.
 As an example, database `medicine`
   can have collections: `allergy`, `immunology`, `anesthesiology`, `dermatology`, `radiology`..., and so on.
 - `--hide-source`: Use this flag to disable printing of source documents and book chunk of document from vectorstore